Hood River On a Budget

 West Cascade is both a beautiful community neighborhood just west of Downtown and a commercial hub not far from I-84.
 It is the gateway to the western Hood River wineries and the home of many Hood River service companies, company headquarters, office space, hotels, restaurants, and stores.
 A skate part and Frisbee-golf course add to the family fun of West Cascade.
 The neighborhood is livable, clean, and safe, with quick access to just about anything you could want or need.

 ActivitiesThere's plenty to do in Hood River!
 Explore the Columbia River Gorge.
 Walk along a waterfront, discover hidden waterfalls, follow the wildflowers at Rowena Crest or challenge yourself with a trek up Dog Mountain.
-Cycle the roads around The Dalles or in the Post Canyon mountain bike network.
+Cycle the roads around The Dalles or along the various hiking and biking trails.
 And it's hard to resist water sports on the Columbia, especially when Hood River is known as the windsurfing capital of the world.

-Have a fun filled day at the Hood River Riverfront Park.
+Have a fun filled day at the Hood River Waterfront Park.
 This freshly designed, family oriented park and waterfront promenade offers fun and exciting beach access to the Columbia River.
 Hood River Riverfront Park is a key recreational addition to the wind and kite surfing capital of the U.S. The park features open lawns, landscaping with native vegetation, picnic shelters, restrooms, and a cool playground with a modern, natural spin that reinforces Hood River's active outdoor culture.
 And with a large, sandy beach and a walk-in-only boat launch, the park is yet another launching point for those looking to play in the Columbia River's cool and choppy waters.
 Several restaurants and shops are nearby, too.

 Go wind surfing or kite boarding!
 The area is world-renowned for the quality of these sports in this area, so take full advantage of your time here and give it a try yourself!